jvendettuoli/plot-planner/README.md

 ## Installation
 If you would like to work on a personal version of Plot Planner, it is fairly simple to get up and running in your environment.

+For any of the Trefle API calls to work, you'll need your own API key from Trefle.
+You can find how to get one [here](https://docs.trefle.io/docs/guides/getting-started).
+Once you have a key you'll need to create an environment variable with the key `TREFLE_API_KEY` and value of your key.

 Change the current working directory to the location where you want the cloned directory.
 Enter the following:

     $ git clone https://github.com/jvendettuoli/plot-planner.git